dani3l0/terrible-timetable/README.md

 - `freeDays` -  list of free days you don't go to school, those will be ignored in the countdown

 **Section** `timetable`:
-This is an object with stored arrays as timetable.
+This is an object containing arrays of lessons in specified day.

 Empty timetable looks like this.
 Please note it **has to** start with Sunday:
 ```